antshiv/BLEDroneCode/README.md

-# Bluetooth: Drone code Using NoricSemi Peripheral UART
+# Drone code Using NordicSemi NRF5340 with Bluetooth BLE

 -------------------------------------------------------